DeuxHuitHuit/algolia-webcrawler/README.md

 Your generated Algolia API key.

+#### delayBetweenRequest: Integer

+Simple delay between each requests made to the website in milliseconds.

 #### oldentries: Integer

 The maximum number of seconds an entry can live without being updated.
 After